schnoog/php_atproto/README.md

 * If I call a function to f.e. post on Bluesky, I should only be required to call the functions with its' parameteres, the rest should happen behind the scenes

 ## How  does it work
 I'm not the biggest fan of OOP.
 Not everything in my digital world has to be a class.
-So I'll keep the interface purely function
+So I'll keep the interface purely function (evenso that especially creating a post would be easier to encapsulate in a class)

 ## What's alread there
 OK, let's check what's available